biglocalnews/clean-scraper/docs/contributing.md

 Running a state is as simple as passing arguments to the appropriate subcommand.

-If you were trying to develop the San Deigo PD scraper found in `clean/ca/san_diego_pd.py`, you could run something like this.
+If you were trying to develop the San Diego PD scraper found in `clean/ca/san_diego_pd.py`, you could run something like this.

 ``` bash
 # List availabe agencies (and their slugs, which are required for scraping commands)